pacew/kaiprogs/README.md

 problem.
 This is designed for people who have the systems background to understand what the containment is actually doing, and who want to get real work done.

+## Collaboration note

+This project is developed in active collaboration with Claude (Anthropic's AI).
+Pace provides the direction, security judgments, and use-case choices.
+Claude contributes implementation, ideas, and most of the prose.
+"AI-assisted" would understate it.
+Both are credited because the work is genuinely joint, and because presenting Claude's writing as purely Pace's would be inaccurate.

 ## What the containment does

 Claude Code runs inside a Docker container with access to a dedicated workspace